SSWConsulting/SSW.Rules.Content/rules/anemic-vs-rich-domain-models/rule.md

 ### Cons of Anemic Domain Model

-Doesn’t scale well with complexity due to:
+* Doesn’t scale well with complexity - complex logic can be duplicated across many places in the client code
-* Logic duplication across the Application Layer
-* Difficult to maintain as the project grows
+* Difficult to maintain as the project grows - changes to logic needs to be updated in multiple places
-* Less readable code due to scattered logic across and Application
+* Less readable code - Code related to an entity is scattered across multiple places

 ::: greybox
 class Order {